hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 But the higher percentile response time of log structured storage engines can be quite high.
 B-Trees are more predictable in this aspect.

+During the initial phase on a log structured storage we can use most of the disk io for